PalisadoesFoundation/talawa-admin/docs/docs/auto-docs/components/Auth/OAuthButton/GitHubOAuthButton/variables/default.md

 ## Remarks

-- Uses OAuth `state` parameter to pass mode and provider through the OAuth flow
+- Uses OAuth `state` parameter to pass mode, provider, and CSRF nonce through the OAuth flow
 - Also stores configuration in sessionStorage as fallback
-- The callback handler extracts mode from state parameter (or sessionStorage) and calls the appropriate OAuth flow handler (`handleOAuthLogin` or `handleOAuthLink`)
+- The callback handler extracts mode and nonce from state parameter (or sessionStorage) and calls the appropriate OAuth flow handler (`handleOAuthLogin` or `handleOAuthLink`)
-- State parameter format: "mode:provider" (e.g., "login:GITHUB" or "link:GITHUB")
+- State parameter format: "mode:provider:nonce" (e.g., "login:GITHUB:uuid-v4")
+- CSRF protection: Nonce is validated in callback to prevent CSRF attacks